-WE ARE PROUD TO BE SUPPORTING UK BUSINESSES WITH A UNIQUE CUSTOMER OFFER AND FOCUS ON DIGITAL TRANSFORMATION are poised for continued strong growth in 2022
+WE ARE PROUD TO BE SUPPORTING UK BUSINESSES WITH A UNIQUE CUSTOMER OFFER AND FOCUS ON DIGITAL TRANSFORMATION

-We have delivered strong profitable growth in a year of significant market disruption, leading challenger supplier

-Our strong processes and robust hedging strategy have allowed us to successfully navigate
+We have delivered strong profitable growth in a year of significant market disruption, cementing our position as a leading challenger supplier to the Big Six.
+Our strong processes and robust hedging strategy have allowed us to successfully navigate market conditions and emerge stronger.
+Underpinned by these foundations we are poised for continued strong growth in 2022 and beyond